Victim in foiled Aranguez robbery: Kill dem! - Trinidad and Tobago Newsday

 When told about the incident, he replied, “Good!
 Let them kill the one who in the hospital too!”

-A man who lives nearby and was held up from getting to his home because of the traffic said he did not mind waiting when he found out what was causing the traffic.
+A man who lives nearby and was held up from getting to his home because of the traffic said he did not mind waiting when he found out what was causing it.

 He said people are fed up and the police have his full support.